KillianDavitt/docker-nebula/stack.md

 stack build yesod-bin cabal-install --install-ghc
 ```

+This command will take ages :(

 If you do this within a Stack project, then the project config will be used - you are essentially building the tools in the context of your project.
 If you run this command outside a stack project, then you global Stack config will be used.
 Do not worry about this for the moment.
-Just note that if you ever need to install Yesod command line tools that seem to be missing, this is how, and you run that command at the prompt where the problem was noted.
-We will include this step in the development workflow by default below, so there should be no need to run this command outside of that workflow.

-Note that this command will take a few minutes on a fresh install - it is downloading and occasionally building haskell code, including dependencies (at time of writing, 104 steps).